bonitasoft/bonita-continuous-delivery-doc/md/livingapp_build.md

 **`bonita-la-builder-<bonita_version>-exec.jar`**
 The Bonita Living Application Builder library.
 Its version must correspond to the **`bonita_version`** variable defined in your BCD scenario.
 This is the version of the Bonita stack where generated artifacts will be deployed.
-For instance the `bonita-la-builder-7.7.0-exec.jar` file must be present to build artifacts meant to be deployed on a Bonita `7.7.0` stack.
+For instance the `bonita-la-builder-7.8.0-exec.jar` file must be present to build artifacts meant to be deployed on a Bonita `7.8.0` stack.

 **`bonita-sp-*-maven-repository.zip`**
 Bonita Maven repository zip files if your repository contains [REST API extensions](https://documentation.bonitasoft.com/bonita/${bonitaDocVersion}/api-extensions).
-These zip files can be downloaded with your Bonita Subscription on [Customer Portal](https://customer.bonitasoft.com/).
 The version of the Maven repository zip must correspond to the `bonita.version` property defined in your REST API extension's `pom.xml`.

 ### 3. Build the repository